Lower Frankford Township, Pennsylvania

 Lower Frankford Township is a township in Cumberland County, Pennsylvania, United States.
 The population was 1,732 at the 2010 census.

 Geography

 The township is in north-central Cumberland County, bordered to the north by Perry County along the crest of Blue Mountain, the northern edge of the Cumberland Valley.

 The western border is Upper Frankford Township, a sister township caused by the 1921 split of old Frankford Township.
-The twin townships' southern border with West Pennsboro Township was created in April of 1795 by the County Court and follows Conodoguinet Creek, a tributary of the Susquehanna River.
+The twin townships' southern border with West Pennsboro Township was created in April 1795 by the County Court and follows Conodoguinet Creek, a tributary of the Susquehanna River.

 North Middleton Township is the eastern border of the township.

 According to the United States Census Bureau, the township has a total area of 38.8 sqkm, of which 38.0 sqkm is land and 0.8 sqkm, or 2.12%, is water.